truenas/middleware/docs/userguide/index.rst

 Once the volume is created, **it is extremely important** to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these, it is impossible to re-import the disks at a later time.

-To perform these tasks, go to Storage → Volumes -> View Volumes.
+To perform these tasks, go to :menuselection:`Storage --> Volumes --> View Volumes`.
 This screen is shown in Figure 8.1m.

 To set a passphrase on the key, click the volume name and then the "Create Passphrase" button (the key shaped icon).
 You will be prompted to input the password used to access the FreeNAS® administrative GUI, and then to input and repeat the desired passphrase.
 Unlike a password, a passphrase can